-In your role, you may encounter vulnerable people, at-risk groups and difficult decisions will sometimes have to be made.
-You can’t shy away from these challenges, but it is your commitment to improving their lives of others which can get you through the role.
+In your role, you may encounter vulnerable people, and at-risk groups, and difficult decisions will sometimes have to be made.
+You can’t shy away from these challenges, but it is your commitment to improving the lives of others that can get you through the role.
 Personally, I enjoy that I wake up every day knowing the work I am doing is vital to local residents.

-If you enjoy coming up with innovative ideas to existing problems, while keeping the local community at the heart of these ideas, then local government may be the right career for you.
+If you enjoy coming up with innovative ideas for existing problems, while keeping the local community at the heart of these ideas, then local government may be the right career for you.